chaitanyagupta/zorm/README.md

 ### Class definition

 Rows in a database table are parsed into data access objects (DAOs).
-One row is parsed into a single DAO object.
+One row is parsed into a single DAO.
 We define an `ORGANIZATION` class to represent the `organizations` database table.

 ```lisp
 (defclass organization ()